poach3r/shinyhunt.github.io/announcement/PSC-1.2.md

 ## Overview:

 All themes are stored in `./themes/`.
-Inside this folder, you will have `theme.txt` and `default.txt`.
+Inside this folder, you will have `theme.txt`, `default.txt`, and `tokyo-night.txt`. `theme.txt` is where you declare the active theme, `default.txt` is the default theme, and `tokyo-night.txt` is my personal theme.

 ## Creating a Theme: